Arrhythmias in Children

 Remote Monitoring and Device Management

 If your child has a pacemaker, defibrillator, or implanted heart monitor, we can use remote monitoring to keep track of heart rhythms between visits.
 A monitoring station in your home sends data from your child’s device to the care team for review.
-During clinic visits, our team gives your child’s device a full work-up to ensure it works properly.
+During clinic visits, our team gives your child’s device a full work-up to ensure it functions properly.

 Clinical Trials